marklchaves/hide-and-seek-header/README.md

 ---

-## Roadmap
+## Status Updates &amp; Roadmap

-I'll keep an updated wishlist on [the Wiki](https://github.com/marklchaves/hide-and-seek-header/wiki) for this repo.
+I'll give status updates and keep an wishlist on [the Wiki](https://github.com/marklchaves/hide-and-seek-header/wiki) for this repo.

 ---